St. Francis

 Important: If you like GE2KAP/Sat2Chart and use it, you should go right now and buy Paul Higgins a beer.
 He has spent a lot of time on this tool, and it is VERY useful to us yachties in remote places.
 Just think of how much money you have previously spent on charts and chart chips, and Paypal him $20.
 (Look for the Paypal link under the picture on the home page.
 You can pay with credit card, don't need Paypal account).

 The primary program I use here is Sat2Chart.
-Sat2Chart will interface with either Google Earth or SAS.Planet, and take what is currently shown on your screen, and save it as a geo-referenced KAP file or mbtile.
-KAP files are 'raster' files and useable on most navigation programs, including:
+Sat2Chart will interface with SAS.Planet, and take what is currently shown on your screen, and save it as a geo-referenced mbtile.

-OpenCPN 5.0 can also access the newer graphic format of mbtiles. mbtiles provide much superior detail/color rendition than KAP files.
+OpenCPN 5.0 and above can use the newer graphic format of mbtiles. mbtiles provide much superior detail/color rendition than KAP files.

 The benefit of making chart files vs navigating IN Google Earth/SAS.Planet, is twofold...